BabaSanfour/Coord2Region/docs/source/pipeline.rst

     print(results[0].summary)
     print("Image saved to", results[0].image)

+Each :class:`coord2region.pipeline.PipelineResult` also exposes a ``warnings`` list.
+When a region name cannot be mapped to any configured atlas, the pipeline records an explanatory warning instead of failing, allowing you to surface the issue to end users.

 AI-generated images are watermarked by default with the text ``"AI approximation for illustrative purposes"``.
 To produce an image without